BSD-Programming-Workshop/zfs-jail-host-lab/README.md

 A comprehensive set of Ansible playbooks for setting up and managing FreeBSD Jails in a Lab environment.

+## Video Walkthrough

+Watch the complete walkthrough of setting up this environment in VirtualBox: [YouTube Video](https://youtu.be/uyQN-KWn1VM)

 ## Discussion happening over at https://github.com/possnfiffer/bsd-programming-workshop/discussions/6